codingEzio/codingezio.github.io/src/220417-booknote-on-Code-of-the-Extraordinary-Mind.md

+> Booknote on The Code of the Extraordinary Mind
 <!-- toc -->
-+++
-title = "Booknote on The Code of the Extraordinary Mind" description = "Unconventional Laws to Redefine Your Life and Succeed On Your Own Terms"
-+++

 ### Resources